lachrist/aran/README.md

 ### Logically Linked Traps

-* `["begin", "completion", "success", "failure", "end"]`.
+* `["begin", "completion", "success", "failure", "end"]`:
+  These traps are linked to a program from the original code.
   The first parameter of `begin`, `success`, `failure` and `end` is a boolean indicating whether the program is in strict mode or not.
-  Their second parameter is an other boolean indicating whether will be evaluated into a direct call to `eval`.
+  Their second parameter is an other boolean indicating whether it is being evaluated into a direct call to `eval` or not.
   The first / last trap invoked by a program is always `begin` / `end`.
-  Before invoking `end` either `success` or `failure` is invoked.
+  Before invoking `end`, either `success` or `failure` is invoked.
-  Extra machinery is needed to conserve the completion value of programs.
+  The `completion` trap is invoked every time the completion value of a program changes.
-  In Aran, programs always starts with the `let completion;` declaration statement and ends with the `completion;` expression statement.
-  In between, when the completion variable needs to be reassigned, the `completion` trap is invoked.
-  The completion variable can be reassigned one last time with the `success` trap.
   ```js
   // Original //
   this.Math.sqrt(4);